danielsaidi/AppIconKit/README.md

 ## Documentation & Demo app

-This library will get a proper documentation and demo app once it gets more than 100 stars.
+This library will get a proper documentation once it gets more than 100 stars.
 Until then, check out the getting-started guide above and the demo app below.